Trust fundraising and donor allocations

 I once started a new job, with 400 trusts and potential major donors in my allocation!!!
-My predecessor has recent run two capital appeals in very quick succession and as a regional fundraising manager had more prospects than other colleagues in similar roles to help meet these appeal targets.
+My predecessor had run two capital appeals in very quick succession and as a regional fundraising manager had more prospects than other colleagues in similar roles (to help her meet these appeal targets).

 One of my immediate priorities was to reduce this to a more manageable number.

-It is my observation that most fundraisers will err on the side of keeping someone in their allocation on the off chance they might become a good prospect in the future, rather than freeing up space to nurture a relationship which more likely has legs.
+It is my observation that most fundraisers will err on the side of keeping someone in their allocation on the off chance they might become a good prospect in the future, rather than freeing up space to nurture a relationship which is more likely to produce results.

 A recent Twitter poll where I asked trust fundraisers to disclose ‘how many do you have in your allocation, of 33 responses:

 So that’s less than half of fundraisers with the recommended number.